-- Select a theme file and click the Edit icon on the menu bar.
+- Select a theme file and right-click to select Edit.

 - The file manager will open the text editor so you can edit the file.
-Click on the Save button once you’ve finished.
+Click on the Save icon button on the top right once you’ve finished.

 2. Using the Block-Based Site Editor